HoustonJ2013/Capstone_CV_Galvanize/Proposal.md

 # Capstone Project Proposal: Pixel-level Object Dectection
 ## Semantic Segmentation: State of art

 Semantic segmentation is the frontier of computer image recognition, which understand an image at pixel level.
 In segmantic segmentation, we will need to achieve three tasks: 1. recognize the objects; 2. delineate the boundary of each object; 3.
 Assign each pixel in the image an object class.

 Raw Input            |  Probs           |     Segmentation
 :---------------:|:--------------:|:---------------:
 <img src="pics/pascal_voc.jpg" width=150 alt="Bycicle Rider Raw" ALIGN="Middle">|<img src="pics/pascal_voc_probs.jpg" width=150  alt="Bycicle Rider Predicted Probability" ALIGN="Middle">|<img src="pics/pascal_voc_seg.jpg" width=150  alt="Bycicle Rider Segmentation" ALIGN="Middle">

+In this project, I choose [ADE20K Dataset](http://groups.csail.mit.edu/vision/datasets/ADE20K/), which is used as a benchmark for [MIT Scene Parsing competetion (2017)](http://sceneparsing.csail.mit.edu/).
+The ADE20k data set contains more than 20K scene-centric images exhaustively annotated with objects and object parts.
+Specifically, the benchmark is divided into 20K images for training, 2K images for validation, and another batch of held-out images for testing.
+MIT provides [a benchmark model](https://github.com/hangzhaomit/semantic-segmentation-pytorch/tree/e21b8e2bfb1cb145941c36468fc807f20146b71a) for their competition, which I will use as my benchmark model.

 ## Bussiness Value
 ### 1. Oil and Gas E&P : Automatic Seismic [Fault](https://en.wikipedia.org/wiki/Fault_(geology))/[Horizon](http://subsurfwiki.org/wiki/Horizon) picking and interpretation